stantona/stantona.github.com/source/_posts/2013-01-21-a-tale-of-two-object-models-javascript-and-ruby-part-3.markdown

 ## Prototypal inheritance in Ruby?

-In Ruby, we can take advantage of some interesting features of the language to implement the prototype pattern, even though it is not common practice.
+In Ruby, we can take advantage of some interesting features of the language to implement the prototype pattern, even though it's not something you would commonly do.

 ``` ruby
 # create a person object